Frequently Asked Questions

 What currency pairs are supported?

-Magic Trader Signal supports 13 popular currency pairs: EUR/USD, GBP/USD, USD/JPY, AUD/USD, USD/CHF, EUR/GBP, USD/CAD, NZD/USD, EUR/JPY, GBP/JPY, AUD/JPY, XAU/USD (Gold), and XAG/USD (Silver).
+Magic Trader Signals supports 13 popular currency pairs: EUR/USD, GBP/USD, USD/JPY, AUD/USD, USD/CHF, EUR/GBP, USD/CAD, NZD/USD, EUR/JPY, GBP/JPY, AUD/JPY, XAU/USD (Gold), and XAG/USD (Silver).
 All signals work with any binary options broker.

 What are Strong Signals?